What are the 5 Scrum Events

 Sprint Planning aims to organize the tasks for the upcoming Sprint.
 During this event, your Scrum Team determines which Product Backlog items to deliver and how to achieve them.
 The team sets a Sprint goal that explains the purpose of delivering these items, providing a clear focus.

-Sprint Planning isn’t just about choosing Product Backlog items; it’s about planning Sprint’s work.
+Sprint Planning isn’t just about choosing Product Backlog items; it’s about planning the Sprint’s work.
 If your team isn’t discussing the production process for the selected items, they’re not fully utilizing the Sprint Planning event.

 3) Daily Scrum

 The Daily Scrum isn't always meant for hassle-fixing.
 Instead, it’s a discussion board for the group to perceive, but no longer resolve impediments.
-If a trouble calls for more time to cope with, the relevant team individuals must convene as soon as feasible, possibly right after the Daily Scrum, to work on an answer.
+If a trouble calls for more time to cope with, the relevant team of individuals must convene as soon as feasible, possibly right after the Daily Scrum, to work on an answer.

 4) Sprint Review

 The Sprint Review’s purpose is for the team to discuss their completed work during the Sprint and plan the next steps.
-This event lets the Scrum Team and stakeholders/customers to review the delivered work and its progress towards the Product Goal, making necessary adjustments.
+This event lets the Scrum Team and stakeholders/customers review the delivered work and its progress towards the Product Goal, making necessary adjustments.

 While a demo might be included, the Sprint Review is not just a demo.
 It’s a crucial inspect-and-adapt event where the team collects feedback that the Product Owner can use to update the Product Backlog and forecast.
-The Sprint Review is timeboxed to four hours to respect attendees’ time and maintain productivity.
+The Sprint Review is timeboxed to four hours to respect attendees’ time and maintain

 5) Sprint Retrospective

 The Sprint Retrospective aims to boost the Scrum Team’s effectiveness.
 As the very last event in a Sprint, the team critiques how the Sprint went in terms of people, interactions, procedures, equipment, and their Definition of Done.
-All Scrum Team participants, inclusive of the Scrum Master, Developers, and Product Owner, take part.
+All Scrum Team participants, including the Scrum Master, Developers, and Product Owner, take part.

 Achieve your product vision with confidence - sign up for our Scrum Product Owner Certification today!